AlfieDarko/Till-Tech-Test/README.md

 ## Approach

 I wanted to make this a single page site to try and keep this as functional as possible.
-I thought about using node and express but opted against that as there was no need for a server for this type of application. normal JS and JQuery for the front end was sufficient and it was good to practice javascript after a small break.
+I thought about using node and express but opted against that as there was no need for a server for this type of application.
+Normal JS and JQuery for the front end was sufficient and it was good to practice javascript after a small break.

 I initially planned only a few classes but as I was developing the application, I found that I needed to extract more things in order to adhere to DRY and single responsibility principles.